European FinTech Edition

 Steps FinTechs can take to win the best talent

 4. Cut down the stages in the interview process as it will reduce the loss of interest from candidates and put the company in the running with competitors.
-It is important to question whether there are interview stages in place that can be merged to make the process quicker.

 Following these steps will make sure they attract and secure the experienced talent needed to scale their business.

-The core issues affecting the war on talent in FinTech start at education level.
+The core issues affecting the war on talent in FinTech start at the educational level.
 European FinTechs will have to play the long game, investing in STEM subjects and partnering with schools to offer apprenticeships and work experience so that talent is caught young.
 Investing in the training of entry-level employees will also ensure that your business has the right talent for years to come.